LouisDeMilleville/ChatGPTToAPI/README.md

 > curl -X POST http://YOUR_SERVER_IP:20999/ask -H "Prompt: PUT_YOUR_PROMPT_HERE"

 You should see your question being prompted in the Chromium instance, then you should see the answer in the terminal.
 If it's the case, you can now run it in the background.

+If you want to verify the replies works too, you can also try to reply from the terminal :

+> curl -X POST http://YOUR_SERVER_IP:20999/reply -H "Prompt: PUT_YOUR_PROMPT_HERE" -H "Chat-id: ID_OF_YOUR_CHAT"

 # How to run it on the background